joseki-tech/generator-paragons/README.md

 keywords, etc. once the SPA is in effect, it's useless as the crawlers as they can't navigate the SPA.
 That being said the title is a special case as it is reflected in the browser and impacts the users experience.
 Therefore **PageSupport.js** does update it in real time._

+## Secure Routes

+For some routes/pages the user needs to be authenticated.
+This can be accomplished by setting `secure="true"` on the route.
+See the `/profile` route for example usage.
+When the user attempts to access a secure route, they are redirected to the login page for authentication.
+After successful authentication, the user is then redirected to the route they were initially trying to access...

+_**Note**: The actual authentication implementation in `LoginPage.js.handleLogin` is stubbed for example purposes and will accept any password except "fail" which can be used to test drive a failed login scenario.
+That being said it does give you a solid starting point to work with including preparation of password hash, seeding profile information in the Redux store, a logout route, and a profile page.

 ## Deferred Rendering (aka Above the Fold Rendering)